hananitallyson/guide-to-front-end/README.md

 - [Where to Host a Fullstack Project on a Budget - Ben Awad](https://youtu.be/Kx_1NYYJS7Q)

 ## What is Browsers and How they work?
+A web browser is a software tool that lets users access and view web content through a graphical interface.
+It communicates with web servers using protocols like HTTP and relies on DNS to translate domain names into IP addresses for web content retrieval.
+Browsers are crucial for internet navigation.

 ### Articles and Documentation
 - [How browsers work - web.dev](https://web.dev/articles/howbrowserswork)